Mother's Day Theme

 In advance, color some rotini pasta in a variety of floral colors.
 Break each colored pasta piece in half.
-For each child, cut a 2 inch circle from white poster board or tagboard.
+For each child, cut a 2-inch circle from white poster board or tagboard.
 Use a pencil to draw a small center circle.
-Cover the small inner circle with tacky glue and then sprinkle on some millet birdseed.
-Allow to dry.
+Cover the small inner circle with tacky glue and then sprinkle on some millet bird seed.
+Allow drying.
 Spread tacky glue over the remainder of the cutout circle and arrange the pasta "petals" around the millet center.
-Glue on a tagboard stem and leaves, and then add a length of self adhesive magnetic tape to the back of the flower.
+Glue on a tagboard stem and leaves, and then add a length of self-adhesive magnetic tape to the back of the flower.

 ~Submitted by Mary Jo